matsim-scenarios/velbert/README.md

 .\mvnw.cmd clean package
 ```

-This will download all necessary dependencies (it might take a while the first time it is run) and create a file `matsim-example-project-0.0.1-SNAPSHOT.jar` in the top directory.
-This jar-file can either be double-clicked to start the MATSim GUI, or executed with Java on the command line:
+This will download all necessary dependencies (it might take a while the first time it is run) and create a file `matsim-velbert-1.1.jar` in the top directory.
+This jar file can be executed with Java on the command line:

 ```sh
 java -jar matsim-velbert-1.1.jar run --config ./scenarios/velbert-v1.1-10pct/matsim-velbert-v1.1-10pct.config.xml